-To entice others, we have to think like a sommelier, and that means adopting a few rules.
+To get started, we have to think like a sommelier.
 Some food goes better with certain types of wine, and there is a tug-of-war between science and tradition in every successful match.
 Pairing food with wine is a creative endeavor as much as a chemistry experiment.

-#10 Pair by Weight
+#1 Pair by Weight

-#9 Pair by Cooking Method
+#2 Pair by Cooking Method

 The way you cook something alters its pairing possibilities.
 A grilled lobster tail might work better with a full-bodied Chardonnay; poached lobster will be nicer with a subtle Pinot Gris; lobster ceviche will play deftly with a coastal Sauvignon Blanc.